spotfiresoftware/spotfire-mod-stoptimes/README.md

 [Download latest version](https://github.com/spotfiresoftware/spotfire-mod-stoptimes/releases)

-The [Wiki](https://github.com/spotfiresoftware/spotfire-mod-stoptimes/wiki) contains step-by-step instruction on how to install and use this Mod in TIBCO Spotfire®.
+The [Wiki](https://github.com/spotfiresoftware/spotfire-mod-stoptimes/wiki) contains step-by-step instruction on how to install and use this Mod in Spotfire®.

 ## Building the Project